Quality Cat and Dog Teeth Cleaning in Oak Park, IL

-Pet dental care is very similar to our own.
-We require daily brushing and routine professional cleaning and exams—our pets need the same!
-Without proper care, pets can develop dental disease that if left untreated, can affect their overall health.
+Cat and dog teeth cleaning Oak Park, IL is very similar to our own.
+We require daily brushing and routine professional teeth cleaning and exams—our pets need the same!
+Without proper care, cats and dogs can develop dental disease that if left untreated, can affect their overall health.
 Our patients in Oak Park and surrounding neighborhoods can count on Companion Animal Hospital to care for their teeth and help their owners care for them too!

 Your pet’s safety and comfort are our top priorities the moment they walk through our doors.
-Pet dental care requires anesthesia, so we take the extra steps to ensure your pet is in tip-top shape before we begin.
+Dog dental care requires anesthesia, so we take the extra steps to ensure your pet is in tip-top shape before we begin.
 Pre-anesthetic blood work and a physical helps us learn about any potential underlying issues that may affect the anesthesia.
-Once your pet is cleared and ready for anesthesia, we’ll begin the procedure, monitoring your pet closely from start to finish.
+Once your pet is cleared and ready for anesthesia, we’ll begin the dog teeth cleaning procedure, monitoring your pet closely from start to finish.

 Each step in our procedure contributes to a thorough treatment of your pet's teeth: